-Since the Torah prohibits the eating of חמץ (hameitz) during Pesah, and since many common foods contain some some (hameitz), guidance is necessary when shopping and preparing for Pesah.
+Since the Torah prohibits the eating of המץ (hameitz) during Pesah, and since many common foods contain some (hameitz), guidance is necessary when shopping and preparing for Pesah.

-Prohibited foods (אמץ) include the following: חמץ) include the following:
+Prohibited foods (המץ) include the following:

 - biscuits

 - cakes

 - coffees containing cereal derivatives

 - crackers

 - leavened bread

 - pasta

-These are foods that are generally made with wheat, barley, oats, spelt or rye (grains that can become marginal chameitz)).
+These are foods that are generally made with wheat, barley, oats, spelt or rye (grains that can become range (hameitz)).
 Any food containing these grains or derivatives of these grains must be certified kosher for Pesah.
-Flavorings in foodstuffs are often derived from alcohol produced from one of these grains which would render that food marginal chameitz).
-Such products also need Pesah supervision.
+Flavorings in foodstuffs are often derived from alcohol produced from one of these grains which would render that food render that food products also need Pesah supervision.
+It is also important to check that all Matzah purchased for use on Passover is certified KP.